tst2005/lua-users.org/README.md

 # Work done on this repository

- * dowmload the original html page (on the official website)
+ * download the original html page (on the official website)
  * fix all line termination (from DOS/Windows, Mac) to Unix
  * fix the charset, try to convert to UTF-8.
  * transforme absolute link to relative link.